UUÂãÁÄÖ±²¥

 imgtext

-If it is discovered that a mistake has been made either to the company tax return itself, or the supporting documents after they have been filed, an amended return should be submitted to HMRC detailing the correct information.
-This can be done using commercial software (eg that used by agents), HMRC’s online service (if eligible) or in writing.
+If it is discovered that a mistake has been made, either to the company tax return itself or the supporting documents after they have been filed, an amended return should be submitted to HMRC detailing the correct information.
+An amended return should also be filed if the company wishes to revise any claims made in the return, eg revising a loss relief claim, amending a capital allowances claim.

 Powered by